 – Provide examples of useful suffixes for each word class

 – Use example sentences to help guide the learner

 Now that we’ve discussed what word forms and word families are and why learning about these topics is important, the next step to word-form proficiency is to understand how to use and recognise the four lexical word classes, which are adjectives, adverbs, nouns and verbs.
-This lesson deals with this topic precisely, highlighting exactly when such word classes may be needed and which suffixes are most commonly used to form them.
+This chapter deals with this topic precisely, highlighting exactly when such word classes may be needed and which suffixes are most commonly used to form them.
 If you can first recognise which word class you need to use, you can then select the appropriate suffix to form that word correctly.

 There are some simple rules that can be followed to determine which word form you need to use in a sentence, and for adjectives this means understanding adjectival distribution.
 As you may already know, adjectives modify nouns, and as such they may often be found either before the noun or directly after the ‘be’ verb.

 Another way of helping you determine whether you have or require an adjective is to memorise the particular suffixes that are common to this word class.
 While the following table offers seven of the most common adjectival suffixes, there are still more to watch out for:

 However, it’s not always the case that adverbs are formed using ‘-ly’.
 In fact, some adjectives such as ‘likely’ may use this suffix too, so do be careful here.
 Unlike adjectives though, there are not so many possible suffixes available to adverbs, and so recognising this word class should be somewhat easier.

 Verbs are the final word class that you’ll need to watch out for when correctly forming your vocabulary.
 Verbs indicate what a subject does, feels or believes, and they tend to come immediately after that subject in English (which is a subject-verb-object language) and before any optional or required objects.